Updated-NoCheatPlus/Docs/Getting-Started.md

 # Installation
-1. Download NoCheatPlus from one of those 2 sources:
+1. Download NoCheatPlus from the current source:
- * Release builds on [DBO]
- * Latest development build on [Jenkins]
+ * [Jenkins]

 2. Drop the NoCheatPlus.jar in your /plugins folder like this:  ![Installation](Resources/Installation.gif)